 Most adults in Colorado can legally purchase and openly carry a firearm without a permit, registration, or license.
 Certain cities and counties do have a variance of this rule, though.
 For example, you cannot openly carry a firearm in Denver due to a change to its legislation in 2004.
 A concealed carry permit is valid for five years, after which it must be renewed.

 Colorado Concealed Carry Rules

 If you want to carry a concealed firearm on or near your person in Colorado, though, you will need a concealed handgun permit.
 Keep in mind that a concealed carry permit does not allow a gun owner to use their weapon in any way that violates state or federal law, such as using it to intimidate, harm, or incite someone.

-You cannot obtain a concealed carry permit if you:
+You cannot obtain a concealed carry permit if:

-- Have been convicted of perjury related to information provided on an application for a concealed handgun license.
+- Convicted of perjury related to an application for a concealed handgun license

-- Habitually use alcoholic beverages to the extent that your faculties are impaired.
-This prohibition does not extend to recovering alcoholics, provided they can obtain certification from a professional drug counselor.
+- Habitually use alcoholic beverages to the extent that your faculties are impaired

 It should be noted that even if someone meets the requirements listed above, the county sheriff’s office has the discretion to deny an individual a permit.
 Your county sheriff may exercise this right if they believe your past behavior indicates you may present a danger to yourself or others while in possession of a firearm.

 Regardless of an individual’s permits, there are a number of circumstances where it is prohibited to carry any kind of firearm, concealed or openly:

 - On school premises.